wxguy/nvim/README.md

 ## Test Installation

 Ensure that all plugins are installed and configured correctly using `:checkhealth` command.
-If any Error is found, you need to install those specific packages manually.
+If any errors are found, install those specific packages manually.

 ## Important